kbr/fritzconnection/docs/sources/getting_started.rst

 With the argument `cache_directory` the location of the cache files can be specified.
 Default is the `~.fritzconnection` folder in the user home-directory on systems providing this default location.

 .. note ::
-    Default cache-format is `pickle`, which is compact, fast and can be considered safe as it is your own data.
+    The default cache-format is `pickle`, which is compact, fast and can be considered safe as it is your own data.
 However, the `json` format is also supported.
 With the argument `cache_format` the format can set to `json`.

 After loading the api from a cache-file, the data are verified to be still valid for the given router-model and the current installed software version.
 In case the cache is outdated, the api-data are reloaded from the router and the cache-file gets updated.
 The verifying step requires a request to the router, which can take some milliseconds.
 With the argument `verify_cache=False` verifying can turned off, loading the api even faster.

 .. warning ::
-    On deactivate verifying the cache data may be outdated if something has changed on the router side.
-(Simple solution: turn verifying on or delete the cache-file.)
-However, chances are that one didn't mention it until strange things happen.
+    On deactivate verifying, the cache data may be outdated if something has changed on the router side.
+As a consequence these changes may not be visible for the fritzconnection library (Simple solution: turn verifying on or delete the cache-file.)
+However, chances are that one didn't mention this until strange things happen.

+    Update: since version `1.11` cache verification is much faster than before, so there is no longer a real need to deactivate the cache verification.

 TLS-Encryption